Examples of the Accounting Equation: Understanding Its Application

 Scenario

-A business earns $15,000 in revenue by providing services to customers.
-The revenue is received in cash.
+The business earns $15,000 in revenue from service income received in cash.

 Application